 What is an open listing agreement?

-Unlike other listing agreements, an open listing lets the seller retain the right to pursue a for-sale by owner (FSBO) transaction.
-If the seller finds a buyer who closes, they won’t have to pay a commission at all.
+Unlike other listing agreements, an open listing lets the seller retain the right to pursue a for sale by owner (FSBO) transaction.
+If the seller finds a buyer who closes, they won’t have to pay a listing agent a commission.

 In practice, a FSBO seller may sign multiple open listing agreements with different agents as a low-risk way to attract more prospective buyers for their home.